Ghini/ghini.desktop/doc/open-invitation.rst

 .. image:: images/ghini-family-streams.png

-Ghini's core, ``ghini.desktop``, lets you
+* Ghini's core, ``ghini.desktop``, lets you

   * enter and correct your data
   * navigate its links,
   * produce reports
   * import and or export using several standard or ad-hoc formats
-*  review your taxonomy using online sources all according best practices suggested by top gardens, formalized in standard formats like ABCD, ITF2, but also as elaborated by our developers, based on the feedback of Ghini users. ``ghini.desktop`` is developed and continously tested on GNU/Linux, but runs equally well on Windows, or OSX.
+  * review your taxonomy using online sources

+  all according best practices suggested by top gardens, formalized in standard formats like ABCD, ITF2, but also as elaborated by our developers, based on the feedback of Ghini users.

+  ``ghini.desktop`` is developed and continously tested on GNU/Linux, but runs equally well on Windows, or OSX.
 [1]

 * ``ghini.pocket`` is your full time garden companion, an Android app installed from the Play Store,

   * assisting you in collecting or correcting data while in the field,
   * associate pictures to your plants, and verify taxonomic information.
-*  Import your collected data into the desktop client when back in the office, reducing the time spent there to a true minimum.
+  * Import your collected data into the desktop client when back in the office,

+  ``ghini.pocket`` reduces the time spent in front of your desktop PC to a true minimum.

 * ``ghini.web`` is a web server and a courtesy data hub service, offering you world wide visibility: Export a selection of your data from your desktop database, and